ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 6. **Complaint Assessment**
 ---------------------------
 During the complaint assessment, your assessors can review the complaints made by the students in the :ref:`student review <student_review>`.
 A second assessor must review the complaint and respond to it.
+You can access the complaints from the *Assessment Dashboard*.
 Artemis updates the results automatically when changes occur.
 After the complaint assessment, you can view the updated exam scores in the *Scores* page.
 There you can also export the data in ``CSV`` format, see `4.1 Exam Scores`_.